georstoy/aws-api-integration/README.md

     and select `prod` stage to see your app deployment URI

 # API Usage
- Send a GET request to
+ Send a GET request with query parameters:
+  - page_tag: the page name
+  - language: language identifier (en, it, etc.)

 # How It's made
 `mkdir api-integration`